mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/api-categories.md

 ##### Tyk Classic API

 For a Tyk Classic API, you can specify the category name using the `name` field with a `#` qualifier.
 This will categorize the API in the Tyk Dashboard.
-See [How API categories work]({{<ref "product-stack/tyk-dashboard/advanced-configurations/api-categories#tyk-classic-apis">}}) to learn about limitation on API names.
+See [How API categories work]({{<ref "product-stack/tyk-dashboard/advanced-configurations/api-categories#tyk-classic-apis">}}) to learn about limitations on API names.

 Example